 Illustration by Plunderpuss

-My short story, “The Sundowner,” is in PA’QUE TU LO SEPAS, a mystery anthology edited by Angel Luis Colón which will be published on 10/28/19 by Down & Out Books.
+My short story, “The Sundowner,” is in PA’QUE TU LO SEPAS, a mystery anthology edited by Angel Luis Colón and published by Down & Out Books.
 Net proceeds benefit the People of Puerto Rico.

 Advance Praise for PA’QUE TU LO SEPAS!